University of Nottingham Students' Union: Council

 Students' Union Council is the highest regularly meeting decision-making body of the Students' Union.
 It meets at least seven times per year.
 For Council to make any binding decisions it has to be quorate; the quorum for Students' Union Council is set at 50% of voting members of council.
 Members of Students' Union Council can be either voting or non-voting members.
 The voting members are designed to be representative of the membership of the Students' Union as a whole.
 Most non-voting members sit on council to represent various views that it is felt important to have represented at this level, but where they do not represent a clear constituency of students.
 Each Student-Run Service, for example, has a non-voting seat on Council, since it is felt that there will be issues that it will be useful to have their input on, but that those involved in their organisation are already represented through a council rep.

 The constituencies for voting members of students' union council are, for the most part either residential or subject-based.
 Generally, first year undergraduates are grouped into constituencies determined by their residence, with students in subsequent years represented through their subject or faculty.
 The remaining Council positions are held by the Executive Officers, JCR and Association Heads, and Student-Run Service Heads.

 In 2011 democratic reforms were announced that would in effect abolish Council and replace it with a new democratic structure.
 The current democratic structures have only been quorate 17% of the time in the past 10 years and it was widely felt that they were not publicised well enough.

 Officers

-There are eight Full-Time officers of the Students' Union.
+There are six Executive Officers of the Students' Union.
 These are sabbatical roles, which involve the office-holder either taking a year out from their studies, or taking office for a year after they finish their course.
+An individual is allowed to hold a sabbatical position for a maximum of two terms.
 These are elected by a cross-campus ballot of all students.
-The Students' Union removed the office of President in 2020, replacing it with a Union Development Officer.